basho/riak_ql/docs/the_query_pipeline.md

         }).
 ```

-Notice that the fields in the record fall into 2 disctinct categories:
+Notice that the fields in the record fall into 2 distinct categories:

 * **declarative** fields which contain the users intention
   * `SELECT`